Fluctuations of Transverse Increments in Two-dimensional First Passage Percolation: Refined upper bound on nonrandom fluctuations

-\section{Refined Upper Bound on nonrandom Fluctuations}
+\section{Refined upper bound on nonrandom fluctuations}

-In the previous section, we proved a preliminary upper bound of fluctuations of transverse increments.
-To prove the more refined bound of Theorem~\ref{thm:loglogupinc}, we need to improve the correction factor in Proposition~\ref{prop:nrflog} from $\log$ to small power of $\log$.
-Related results are known in the literature, for example, \cite{Tessera2018} has shown that $(\log x)^{1/2}$ is a valid correction factor in FPP on Cayley Graphs on integer lattices, and \cite{DamronWang} have shown in a spherically symmetric model of FPP that any iterate of $\log$ is a valid correction factor.
-In Section~\ref{sec:wanderinglog} we briefly discussed the method from \cite{Ken97}, we will now discuss it in more detail.
+Theorem~\ref{thm:logupinc} of the previous section provides a preliminary upper bound of the fluctuations of the transverse increments.
+To prove the refined bound of Theorem~\ref{thm:loglogupinc}, we need to reduce the correction factor in Proposition~\ref{prop:nrflog} from $\log$ to fixed but arbitrary small power of $\log$.
+Related results are known in the literature.
+In \cite{Tessera2018} it has been shown that $(\log x)^{1/2}$ is a valid correction factor in FPP on Cayley Graphs on integer lattices.
+In \cite{DamronWang} it have shown that any iterate of $\log$ is a valid correction factor in a spherically symmetric model of FPP.
+In \cite{KenUniform} a bound with only a constant correction factor has been shown in a spherically symmetric model.
+In our case, to reduce the correction factor, we use a modified version of the procedure of \cite{Ken97}.
+We now introduce the concept of convex hull approximation property from \cite{Ken97}.